This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 When Can Children With Cerebral Palsy Start Special Education Services?

-The government provides special education services to disabled children beginning at age 2 and ending at age 21.
-Each child is mandated to have a specialized and individualized education to help them thrive and learn.
+The government provides special education services to children with disabilities, beginning at the age of onset and ending at age 22.
+Each child is mandated to have specialized and individualized education to help them thrive and learn.

-Up to 2 years of age, children are allowed a Individualized Family Service Plan (FSP).
-Generally, an FSP is created by gathering information from the child’s physicians and parents in order to make an individualized plan for each child’s needs.
+An Individualized Family Service Plan (FSP) can be created for a child from birth to three years old.
+Generally, an FSP is developed by gathering information from the child’s physicians and parents to make an individualized plan for each child’s needs.

-Once a child turns three, and Individualized Education Plan (IEP) is typically created by special education teachers, counselors, and disability specialists.
+Once a child turns three, special education teachers, counselors, and disability specialists, in conjunction with parents, create an Individualized Education Plan (IEP).
+It is a collaborative and ongoing process.
 Once an IEP is complete, it should have an in-depth, specialized education plan for the child.

 Most IEPs should include (if needed) physical therapy, counseling, special education assistance, assistive technology, transportation services, and more.

-Once the child reaches adulthood, a Transition Into Adulthood is created, which will cover educational assistance until the age of 21, while focusing on vocational training.
+Once the child reaches adulthood, a Transition Into Adulthood is created, covering educational assistance until the age of 22 while focusing on vocational training.
+This transition planning should begin around the age of 14.

 Nutrition While in School

 Children with cerebral palsy and other disabilities may be eligible for free nutritional services at school.
-Under the Individuals with Disabilities Education Act (IDEA), disabled children from low-income families are allowed school nutritional services at no cost.
+Under the Individuals with Disabilities Education Act (IDEA), children with disabilities from low-income families are allowed school nutritional services at no cost.

-In addition, IDEA mandates that the following services are provided to disabled children:
+IDEA mandates that the following services are provided to children with disabilities:

 - Free nutritional consultation for each child